The John Ringling Mansion

 BUILDING (1926),

-Palm, owner of Sarasota Times; the F.A.
+Palm, owner of Sarasota Times; the .

 The Rowe House